agl-alexglopez/ccc/README.md

 ### Traits

 Traits, found in `ccc/traits.h`, offer a more succinct way to use shared functionality across containers.
-Instead of calling `ccc_fhm_entry` when trying to obtain an entry from a flat hash map, one can simply call `entry`.
+Instead of calling `CCC_flat_hash_map_entry` when trying to obtain an entry from a flat hash map, one can simply call `entry`.
 Traits utilize `_Generic` in C to choose the correct container function based on parameters provided.

 Traits cost nothing at runtime but may increase compilation resources and time, though I have not been able to definitively measure a human noticeable difference in this regard.
 For example, consider two ways to use the entry interface.